4.1. Overview

 Graphical Setup and Visualization

-Graphical display of the tracing scene and traced rays as well as some control features for the simulation
+Graphical display of the 3D tracing scene and traced rays.
+Additional control features for the simulation.

 optrace.TraceGUI